Skip to content

 2. seasonal instead of year-round

 Broccoli and cauliflower, for example, are in season from June to October.
-Outside of this period their cultivation is associated with longer transportation routes or energy-intensive greenhouses.
-That is also why they are usually more expensive when they are not in season.
+Outside of this period, their cultivation is longer transportation routes or energy-intensive greenhouses connected.
+This is another reason why they are generally more expensive when they are not in season.

 3. vegetable instead of animal